gskerry/chainlink-interest-rate-oracle/README.md

-# Chainlink: Invoice Price Oracle
+# Chainlink: Invoice Interest Rate Oracle

-This POC creates an External Adapter that returns an invoice rate price based on days past due received as parameter, and a Consumer smart contract which will request the rate on demand.
+This POC creates an External Adapter that returns appropriate LTV interest rates, based on an invoice credit risk score received as parameter, and a Consumer smart contract which will request the rate on demand.

 **Note:** The following steps require some basic knowledge about the Chainlink stack: how to run a Chainlink Node, create Jobs, Bridges and External Initiators in the node, and deploy External Adapter functions.
 It is advisable to start by reading the [Chainlink Docs](https://docs.chain.link).